 When is the completion of supplemental modules required?

-Researchers are required to complete supplemental modules if their participants are members of a “vulnerable population”, which include children (anyone under 18), individuals with physical and/or decisional impairments, and prisoners.
-In addition, researchers are required to complete supplemental modules if their participants are older adults or individuals at the end of life (e.g., terminally ill individuals.)
+Researchers are required to complete supplemental modules if their participants are members of a "vulnerable population," which include children (anyone under 18), individuals with physical and/or decisional impairments, and prisoners.
+In addition, researchers are required to complete supplemental modules if their participants are older adults or individuals at the end of life (e.g., terminally ill individuals).

 Researchers conducting research outside the United States or Canada or within the U.S. with immigrant populations are required to complete supplemental modules.

 Researchers may be required to complete supplemental modules when conducting community-based research, depending on the nature of the research.
+Contact the IRB chair to determine whether supplemental modules are required.

 If you are required to complete supplemental modules given the nature of your research, contact the IRB chair who will tell you which modules to complete.